Sixty Watt Shaman: History

 Over the years, band members continued to work both separately and together on various projects and reunions.
 Dukehart had a brief return for a tour to play DesertFest dates in 2014 but was fired once again by the beginning of 2015.
 Soon after Forrester and Soren parted ways as band mates once again, with Soren leaving the door open for future work together.
-Eventually, Dan Soren reformed the band with a new lineup; and, tragically, Jim Forrester passed away in a shooting in Baltimore in 2017.
+Eventually, Dan Soren reformed the band with a new lineup, and, tragically, Jim Forrester died in a shooting in Baltimore in 2017.

-Following the DesertFest dates in 2014, and the firing of Dukehart and parting with Forrester in 2015, lead singer Daniel Soren reformed the line-up in 2015 to include Johnny Wretched (John Koutsioukis) on bass guitar and longstanding hometown heavy rock drummer Sandy Hinden.
+Following the DesertFest dates in 2014, and the firing of Dukehart and parting with Forrester in 2015, lead singer Daniel Soren reformed the lineup in 2015 to include Johnny Wretched (John Koutsioukis) on bass guitar and longstanding hometown heavy rock drummer Sandy Hinden.
 That lineup went through 2018, followed by several more lineup changes, eventually landing on Mike Beggs and Chris Baker to round out the current group.
 With their new lineup, Sixty Watt Shaman moved to new home base in Winchester, VA and continues to write and record new material.